Nova Scotia in the American Revolution: 1775–1778

 In retaliation for the American victories at Machias and St. John, the British burned Falmouth (present-day Portland, Maine) in October 1775.
 The following month, in November 1775, the American Patriots retaliated by ships Hancock and from Marblehead raiding Charlottetown and Canso, Nova Scotia, where they took five prizes.
 (In the raid on Charlottetown, the privateers also sought revenge against Nathaniel Coffin, the Loyalist who cut down the Liberty Tree in Boston.)
 The first year of the war ended with the American privateer raid on Yarmouth, Nova Scotia.

-In 1775, rebellion began to ferment within Nova Scotia.
+In 1775, rebellion began to foment within Nova Scotia.
 Governor Legge began to target prominent Protestant dissenters of the St. Matthew's Church: John Fillis and judge William Smith and John Frost (minister).
 The Governor also targeted judge Seth Harding from the Liverpool Township and he left on October 1775 and did not return.
 According to Cahill, as a result of "instances of non-legal repression and petty tyranny, such as the summary dismissals of Judge Smith and Justice Frost, had ended with the recall of Governor Legge [to London] in January 1776."

 A small number of Nova Scotians went south to serve with the Continental Army against the British; upon the completion of the war these rebels were granted land in the Refugee Tract in what later became Ohio.

 In 1776, there was also armed rebellion such as the Maugerville Rebellion (1776).
 The other attack was by land and led by Jonathan Eddy who led the Battle of Fort Cumberland.
 According to historian Barry Cahill, this rebellion led the Nova Scotia government to "use the formal law in sedition trials for an essential aspect of the official response to the American Revolution."
 The government arraigned dissenters John Seccombe and jailed Timothy Houghton for sedition (incitement to rebellion).
 Malachy Salter was convicted of sedition in 1777.

 At the end of 1776, there were two significant American attacks on Nova Scotia.
 One of these assaults was by sea and led by John Paul Jones in the raid on Canso.
 In 1776, John Allan led the Maliseet to challenge the loyalists on Indian Island, New Brunswick, to join the rebel cause.
 In 1776, two American privateers took four vessels at Cape Forchu, Nova Scotia, and took the people of the hamlet prisoners.